sorton9999/MediaViewer/README.md

 In developing this project, I looked at a few different third-party music tag packages and decided to use taglib-sharp.
 It's available on GitHub (https://github.com/mono/taglib-sharp.git).
-This application also uses the excellent SQLite database package.
+This application also uses the excellent SQLite database package (sqlite.org).
 It's lightweight and easy to work with and a big plus is there is no server to connect to.
 This app needs the 'SQLite.Interop' and 'System.Data.SQLite' DLLs.
 Finally, I want to mention Josh Smith's excellent CodeProject (www.codeproject.com) post, "Simplifying the WPF TreeView by Using the ViewModel Pattern" from way back in 2008.
 A long time ago by internet standards.
 It really inspired me to start this project.

 There are a few more things I want to add to this application.
 I started very simply and it's starting to get much more involved.
 I don't like the GUI much.
 It served its purpose while developing, but it could use a revamp.
 I also want to